railslove/chef-nginx-ng/README.md

 ===========

 Installs and sets up the Nginx Webserver.
-The used packages originate from Brightbox and include Phussion Passenger support for Ruby 1.8.7 and Ruby 1.9.1.
+The used packages originate from Brightbox and include Phussion Passenger support for Ruby 1.8.7, 1.9.x and 2.x

 Requirements
 ============